CNN’s New York headquarters evacuated after pipe bomb found in mailroom

 Time Warner Center – where CNN's New York offices are located – was just evacuated.
 The alarm went off as @jimsciutto and @PoppyHarlowCNN were on air reporting the packages sent to the Clintons and Obamas. @ShimonPro reporting it was over "a suspicious package." pic.twitter.com/EYBsytil0o— 💀andrew👻kaczynski🎃 (@KFILE) October 24, 2018

 As CNN’s New York bureau evacuated, the network switched its broadcast to the Washington bureau.
 But Poppy, Harlow, and other CNN reporters in New York were soon back on the air, using cell phones to offer live reports from the street outside the Time Warner Center.
-CBS News, which is headquartered a few blocks away from the Time Warner Center, offered to provide

 The NYPD bomb squad removed the device from the Time Warner Center mailroom shortly before noon, but CNN employees were not allowed to re-enter the building until the NYPD had finished sweeping every floor in the building for the white powder.
 Finally, CNN employees were able to return to their desks around 3:30 p.m.